 We had the chance to sit down with Hugo James, a MECO399 member, to talk about what he’s been up to following graduation.

-The Advanced Issues in Marketing and Media blog is filled with interesting and cool content curated for all you Marketing and Media buffs out there.
-We create content that has to do with Marketing and Media.
-We will tell you pressing issues in the industry, give you awesome career advice and share first-hand experiences taken from Marketing and Media alum.
-So be sure to read and share the content with your fellow Marketers and Media friends.
+Advanced Issues in Marketing and Media is a blog filled with interesting and up-to-date content created and curated for the marketing and media buff in all of us!
+We explore pressing issues in the industry and share career advice and first-hand experiences from recent marketing and media graduates, to read and share with your comrades and friends.

-We hope you enjoy the content as much as we love to create it.
-Be sure to join our Linkedin group “Advanced Issues in Marketing and Media” to get constant updates about the website and to interact with a community full of knowledgeable and creative individuals like yourself who love the challenges of Marketing and Media.
+We hope you enjoy the content as much as we love creating it!
+Join the conversation on social media via our LinkedIn group to get constant updates about the website and to interact with a community full of knowledgeable and creative individuals like yourself – people who love the joys and challenges of marketing and media.

 Ad Fraud has become one of our industry’s most prominent concerns and with the considerable amounts of bad press over the last year, we must explore the major efforts being initiated to stop ad fraud and use agency knowledge to determine what the industry should do to make a difference.